 TEACHING TIPS

-Explain that in small organizations a systems request can be made in a telephone conversation or as part of an e-mail message.
+Explain that in small organizations systems request can be made in a telephone conversation or as part of an email message.
 Most large organizations, however, use a systems request form.

-It would be interesting to discuss the potential conflicts of interest that might arise during the review of systems requests by a systems review committee.
-For example, what conflicts might arise if a committee member favors projects requested by their own departments?

 CLASSROOM ACTIVITIES

 1. Class Discussion: With the advantages and disadvantages of using a systems review committee in mind, ask students when it is better for systems requests to be reviewed by a committee and when requests are better reviewed by an individual.
 Does the answer depend on the size of the company?
-The anticipated impact of the system?
-The anticipated expense of the system?
+Ask them if their answer is dependent on the anticipated impact and expense of the system.
 When evaluating a systems request, what criteria should be applied and how should priorities be determined?

-2. Group Activity: Consider assigning students to different roles on a systems review committee as discussed on page 60.
+2. Group Activity: Consider assigning students to different roles on a systems review committee as discussed on page 51.
 Have them discuss how their roles might introduce bias or create internal conflict when evaluating and prioritizing systems requests.